 Lori’s musical experiences at METU amplified her interest in music, which gradually evolved into a desire to pursue a career as a singer.
 Upon completion of her B.Sc. and M.Ed. degrees in physics, she was accepted as a classical voice major at Dokuz Eylül University State Conservatory of Music in Izmir, Turkey, where she studied with distinguished American soprano Jeanette Thompson for five years.
 During her undergraduate studies in music, she continued to sing jazz as the vocalist of jazz bands RagBag, In n’ Out, and Heaven Experience.
 She also founded and directed the Jewish Community Choir in Izmir, through which she had the pleasure of making a musical contribution to the community.

-The more educated Lori became in singing, the more she was fascinated by the vocal anatomy, as well as the science and mechanics of singing.
-This led to her graduate studies in vocal pedagogy.
-She applied for a Fulbright Scholarship in Turkey, and was selected as a grantee to pursue a Master’s degree in voice pedagogy in the United States.
-Lori received her Master of Music in Voice Performance and Pedagogy at Westminster Choir College, in Princeton, NJ, as a Fulbright student, where she studied voice with internationally renowned dramatic soprano Sharon Sweet.
+Lori’s fascination with the science and mechanics of voice production and singing led to her graduate studies in vocal pedagogy.
+She applied for a Fulbright Scholarship in Turkey and was selected as a grantee to pursue a Master’s degree in voice pedagogy in the United States.
+Lori received her Master of Music in Voice Performance and Pedagogy at Westminster Choir College, in Princeton, NJ, as a Fulbright student, where she studied voice with renowned dramatic soprano Sharon Sweet.
 She also performed vocal pedagogy and voice science research under the tutelage of Dr. Kathy Price that allowed her to make use of her physics background.
 Her research has been presented both at The Voice Foundation Symposium (2014, 2015) and the National Association of Teachers of Singing (NATS) National Conference (2014).
 Lori’s operatic appearances at Westminster include Marta/Iolanta, La Ciesca/Gianni Schicchi with Westminster Opera Theater, Pauline/Pique Dame and Prima Donna/Ariadne auf Naxos with Westminster Opera Workshop.

-Lori's more recent performances include solo recitals, Angelina/La Cenerentola with Opera Nova, and she was featured as the alto soloist in the Mozart Requiem performance of the Symphony Orchestra of Northern Virginia (SONOVA).
+Lori's more recent performances include solo recitals, jazz performances, Angelina/La Cenerentola with Opera NOVA, and she was featured as the alto soloist in the Mozart Requiem performance of the Symphony Orchestra of Northern Virginia (SONOVA).